-The following significant changes in operations, personnel, objectives, industry initiatives and programs have occurred between August 1 and October 31, 2015, compared to the Corporate Plan Summary.
+The following significant changes in operations, personnel, objectives, industry initiatives and programs have occurred between August 1, 2015 and January 31, 2016, compared to the Corporate Plan Summary.

-Operations, industry initiatives and programs There has been no significant change in operations, industry initiatives or programs compared to the Corporate Plan Summary.
-Personnel There has been no significant change in personnel compared to the Corporate Plan Summary.
+Operations, industry initiatives and programs On November 1, 2015, the CDC created a program called Milk Access for Growth (MAG) to stimulate investments and growth in the use of Canadian milk and dairy ingredients in food processing.
+This program will help ensure that new processing facilities have the milk that they require.
+Personnel There has been no significant change in personnel compared to the Corporate Plan Summary for the current period.
 Objectives There has been no significant change in objectives compared to the Corporate Plan Summary.
-Governing Board On May 28, 2015, Mr. Alistair Johnston was appointed as chairman of the CDC for a three-year mandate that started on August 1.
+Governing Board On May 28, 2015, Mr. Alistair Johnston was appointed as chairman of the CDC for a four-year mandate that started on August 1.